core-wg/senml-spec/draft-jennings-core-senml.md

   of precision in a conversion.

 4. Use of SI prefixes such as "k" before the unit is not allowed.
 Instead one can represent the value using scientific notation such a 1.2e3.
+TODO - Open Issue.
+Some people would like to have SI prefixes to improve human readability.

 5. For a given type of measurement, there will only be one unit type defined.
 So for length, meters are defined and other lengths such as mile, foot, light